dhairyakanojiaug24-ai/DBMS/README.md

 # Assignment Management System

-A simple web-based project to manage assignments, submissions, users, and grades.
+A simple web-based project to manage assignments,submissions, users, and grades.
 This system allows teachers to upload assignments, students to submit their work, and admins/teachers to track grades and manage all records.

 ---